tkumata/resumaker/readme.md

 ## About Resumaker

-This is a Laravel app which makes a resume as Japanes style.
+This is a Laravel app which makes resume and career sheet as Japanes style.
+And this shares your resume and career sheet with someone which knows the URL.

 [![editor](./resumaker1.png)](resumaker1.png)
 [![resume](./resumaker2.png)](resumaker2.png)